hungple/GLVN-database/README.md

 For this reason, please follow these rules:

+1. **Do not delete or modify any files that you do not own.** If you need your own version, make a copy of the spreadsheet instead.
+Please note that copied spreadsheets are not the official master copies and will quickly become out of sync with the GLVN database.
+Changes made to your copy will not be reflected in the master spreadsheets, and updates to the master spreadsheets will not appear in your copy.
-1. After teachers begin entering data into their class spreadsheets, administrators must not add, remove, or reorder students in the students-master spreadsheet.
+2. After teachers begin entering data into their class spreadsheets, administrators must not add, remove, or reorder students in the students-master spreadsheet.
-2. After teachers begin entering data, administrators should not change student names.
+3. After teachers begin entering data, administrators should not change student names.
 For example, do not add Vietnamese tone marks to student names after the school year has started.
-3. Student names should not contain Vietnamese tone marks.
+4. Student names should not contain Vietnamese tone marks.
-4. Dates must use the format MM/DD/YYYY.
+5. Dates must use the format MM/DD/YYYY.
-5. Phone numbers should use the format 408-123-4567.
+6. Phone numbers should use the format 408-123-4567.
-5. Email addresses must be entered in lowercase.
+7. Email addresses must be entered in lowercase.